-Key findings of the report include the following:
+Key findings include the following:

-- 49.4 percent of Texas medical school graduates remained in Texas for their GME (2000-2019). - 58.9 percent of physicians who completed their GME in Texas stayed in the state to practice after residency (2000-2019). - All primary care specialties are projected to have shortages which, based on current models, will not be remedied through current medical education in Texas alone.
-Based on current rates of retention of medical students and their choices of specialties, GME would have to increase by the following number of residency slots per year over the prior year to meet the need for the following specialties: - Psychiatry would require an additional 31 residency slots each year. - Pediatrics would require an additional 55 residency slots each year. - Family medicine would require an additional 61 residency slots each year.
+- 49.4 percent of Texas medical school graduates remained in Texas for their GME. - 58.9 percent of physicians who completed their GME in Texas stayed in the state to practice. - All Primary Care Specialties are projected to have shortages which, based on current models, will not be remedied through current medical education positions in Texas alone.
+Based on current rates of retention of medical students and their choices of specialties, GME would have to increase by the following number of graduates per year to meet the need for the following specialties: - Psychiatry would require an additional 31 residents each year - Pediatrics would require an additional 55 graduates each year

-- Obstetrics and gynecology would require an additional 13 residency slots each year. - General internal medicine would require an additional 61 residency slots each year.
+- Family Medicine would require an additional 61 graduates each year - Obstetrics and Gynecology would require an additional 13 graduates each year - General Internal Medicine would require an additional 61 graduates each year